 The Utah State University Psychology Department’s Combined/Clinical Counseling PhD specialization is accepting applications for the coming school year.
 Our APA-accredited program provides a combined approach to doctoral-level training across the two practice areas of clinical and counseling psychology.
 Students receive training across a broad spectrum of problem areas, populations, settings, and approaches for a wide range of future potential careers.
 Students are prepared to work as professionals in diverse settings through applied practicum sites and have excellent match rates with internship placements.

 The USU Combined Clinical/Counseling specialization trains doctoral level health service psychologists through the integration of science, research, and the practice of psychology.
 Students conduct research, offer evidence-based professional services, and consider culture and context in all professional activities.
 Students receive specialized training in diversity from our faculty through didactic, applied, and research opportunities.
-Our faculty include leading scholars in areas including cultural adaptation of therapy, identity development, sexual orientation and gender, treatment of children/adolescents, neuropsychology, ethics, acceptance and commitment therapy, parent management training, telehealth, military psychology, sexual health, trauma, dementia, anxiety disorders, and obsessive compulsive and related disorders.
+Our faculty include leading scholars in areas including cultural adaptation of therapy, identity development, sexual orientation and gender, treatment of children/adolescents, geriatric neuropsychology, ethics, acceptance and commitment therapy, parent management training, telehealth, somatic symptom distress and behavioral medicine, trauma, dementia, anxiety disorders, and obsessive compulsive and related disorders.
 The Sorenson Legacy Foundation Center for Clinical Excellence is a state-of-the-art facility for students, clients, and faculty, offering a unique integration of academics and clinical services.
 Graduate studies take place in a safe and beautiful small metropolitan area that has many and varied outdoor activities that invite self-care.

 The Combined Specialization's strengths are in the integration of science and practice and in its commitment to diversity.
 These are exemplified by the specialization's philosophy and curriculum.
 Courses in Evidence-Based Practice (PSY 6150 and PSY 6750), a three-semester course sequence in Diversity Issues in Treatment and Assessment (PSY 6290, 6291, & 6292), and clinical training that builds upon the foundation provided in the integrated practicum with children, adolescents and adults (PSY 7350) are among its core training experiences.